 - Preliminary screening will be made on the basis of SIP eligibility requirements and completed applications submitted by applicants.
 Only eligible applicants with complete applications will move forward for screening.

 - Review the internship requirements (duties and responsibilities, major, etc).
 It is your responsibility to demonstrate on your application that you meet all of the minimum requirements to be considered.

 - You will receive an email when your application is received in full and one additional email after the due date to inform you of when application decisions will be made.
 If you don't receive the email, please contact email@example.com to make sure your application was received.

 - Eligible student applicants will be invited for interviews.
 Being selected for an interview is not a guarantee of admission to the program.

 - Applicants selected for the interview process will meet with given internship sites.
-Supervisors and applicants will meet for an interview (off-campus) in a timely manner and will submit feedback to the SIP team.
+These sites are based upon preferences expressed in the application and any sites the program coordinator deems a good fit for you.
+Supervisors and applicants will meet for an interview (off campus) in a timely manner and will submit feedback to the SIP team.